 The simple truth about toilet training is that if the child is ready, it happens very easily.
-If not, a power struggle often ensues — and we all know that no one wins a parent-child power struggle.
-Fights with your child about his or her body are fights you will never win.
+If not, a power struggle often takes place — and we all know that no one wins a parent-child power struggle.
+Fights with your child about his or her body are fights you will never win believe me.

 1. BEGIN BY READING BOOKS ABOUT TOILETING WITH YOUR CHILD.

 One terrific gender-neutral book is Potty by Leslie Patricelli.
 Potty training dolls can also be very helpful.
 Most kids love them.
 And once you get a potty, be sure that your child’s teddy bear gets to sit on it regularly.